Multi-agent Assortment Optimization in Sequential Matching Markets

-In other words, these terms define a probability distribution over $S\cup\{0\}$, namely, \(P_i(S) + p_{i0}(S) = 1,\) where $P_i(S) =\sum_{j\in S}p_{i}(j,S)$ is called the \emph{demand function} of consumer $i$.
-Similarly, given a subset $C\subseteq N$, we denote by $Q_j(C)$ the demand function of supplier $j$.
-To simplify the notation, in the remainder of the manuscript, we will denote $p_{ij}(S) = p_i(j,S)$ for $S \subseteq V$ and $q_{ji}(C) = q_j(i,C)$ for $C \subseteq N$. \paragraph{Two-sided Sequential Matching.} Let us describe the two-step random process that involves customers and suppliers.
-We, as a platform, select an assortment of suppliers $S_i\subseteq V$ for each consumer $i\in N$.
-Then, every consumer $i\in N$ chooses--simultaneously, independently and irrevocably--with probability $p_{ij}(S_i)$ a single supplier $j\in S_i$ or to remain unmatched with probability $p_{i0}(S_i)$.
-For every $j\in V$, let $C_j$ be the subset of consumers (possibly empty) that chose $j$ after the first stage.
-In the second step of the process, each supplier $j\in V$ selects--simultaneously, independently and irrevocably--a single consumer $i$ from $C_j$ with probability $q_{ji}(C_j)$ or decides to leave the system with probability $q_{j0}(C_j)$.
-Finally, a match occurs when both the consumer and the supplier sequentially select each other.
+In other words, these terms define a probability distribution over $S\cup\{0\}$, namely, \(f_i(S) + \phi_{i}(0,S) = 1,\) where $f_i(S) =\sum_{j\in S}\phi_{i}(j,S)$ is called the \emph{demand function} of customer $i$.
+Similarly, given a subset of customers $C\subseteq \C$, we denote by $f_j(C)$ the demand function of supplier $j$. \paragraph{Two-step Sequential Matching.} First, we select an assortment of suppliers $S_i\subseteq \S$ for each customer $i\in \C$.
+Then, every customer $i\in \C$ chooses--simultaneously, independently and irrevocably--with probability $\phi_{i}(j,S_i)$ a supplier $j\in S_i$ or leaves the system with probability $\phi_{i}(0,S_i)$.
+For every supplier $j\in \C$, let $C_j$ be the random subset of customers (possibly empty) that chose $j$ after the first stage.
+In the second step of the process, each supplier $j\in \S$ selects--simultaneously, independently and irrevocably--a single customer $i$ from $C_j$ with probability $\phi_{j}(i,C_j)$ or decides to remain unmatched with probability $\phi_{j}(0,C_j)$.
+Thus, a match occurs when both a customer and a supplier sequentially select each other.